 Each is marked by their individual losses and traumas, and each sets out on their own odyssey with the arrogance of youth, a pinch of innocence, and a level of desperation for armor.

-Think of this as Pride and Prejudice meets Bridget Jones, or Jason Bourne plays Oedipus Rex.
+Think of this as Jane Eyre meets Bridget Jones, or Jason Bourne plays Oedipus Rex.
 Fate versus free will in an octagon grudge match!
 May the best characters win.